 |Charge Weight (Gr.)||Five Round Group Size (MOA)|

 (During the seating depth test we mounted a Sinclair benchrest adapter to the base of the Grayboe stock to more efficiently ride the front bag under recoil)

 During the final stage of load development a great deal more care was taken to ensure consistency from one cartridge to the other.
 All cases and bullets were sorted according to weight, primer pockets were cleaned and uniformed.
 While charges were still metered with the RCBS Chargemaster, they were also inspected with a beam scale to confirm uniformity to within +/- .05 grain.

-Each of these inspection measures required nearly double the amount of time in setup, sorting, and production of each round.
+Each of these inspection measures required twice the amount of time allocated toward setup, sorting, and production of each round.
 While meticulous care can be taken to ensure a significant amount of consistency from round to round, the opportunity cost is less time spent at the range training on different barricades or engaging targets from awkward shooting positions.